47degrees/sbt-microsites/docs/src/main/tut/docs/settings.md

 micrositeOrganizationHomepage := "http://www.47deg.com"
 ```

 - `micrositeTwitter`: this setting is used for the Twitter integration.
-This generate a meta that Twitter use in his [Twitter Cards](https://cards-dev.twitter.com/validator).
+This generate a meta that Twitter use in its [Twitter Cards](https://cards-dev.twitter.com/validator).

 ```
 micrositeTwitter := @sbt-microsites
 ```

 - `micrositeTwitterCreator`: this particular setting is used for the Twitter integration.
-This generate a meta that Twitter use in his [Twitter Cards](https://cards-dev.twitter.com/validator).
+This generate a meta that Twitter use in its [Twitter Cards](https://cards-dev.twitter.com/validator).

 ```
 micrositeTwitterCreator := @47deg